 Chocolate Chip Cookies Baking Tips:

-- Only mix a small portion of M&M’s into the chocolate chip cookie dough and press the majority of the M&M candies into the tops.
+- Only mix a small portion of M&M’s into the chocolate chip cookie dough.

 - For a soft and chewy cookie, bake them for 10 minutes.
 Remove from the oven and let the cookies cool on the baking sheet.
 They do look slightly under baked at this point but they’ll continue cooking as they cool on the baking sheet.